henry-wrightman/togggle_project/README.md

 # MinuteBets #
 - Through the web-app, one is able to select a desired "bet" for BTC's future price, judging from it's current price on whether or not it will be higher/lower in the next minute.
 - To select a bet, use the Select Dropdown.
-(UP: bettign the price will be higher; DOWN, the price being lower)
+(UP: betting the price will be higher; DOWN: price being lower)
-- Then click "Place" to submit the bet.
+- Then click "Place" to submit the bet
 - One is able to see their current score, number of past guesses, BTC's current price, and time until their current guess expires.
-When the guess does expire, the final results will be shown.
+When the guess does expire, the final results will be shown
 - User authentication/sessions are managed with basic uuids stored via cookies.
 Some of the technologies leveraged for the entire stack are listed below:

 <img width="490" alt="image" src="https://user-images.githubusercontent.com/89276242/184519357-58d94be8-22bc-4969-88f5-3caeb49ad5a8.png">